A Customized Knute Rockne Card

 The 1955 All-American set began a run of annual Topps football sets that continues to this day.
 Topps dominated the football card market until 1989, when Score and ProSet introduced superior products.
 From 1968 to 1988, Topps had practically no competition in the market, and it showed: most of the cards they printed in the 1970′s and 1980′s were dull and nondescript compared to their early offerings.

-A 1955 Topps All-American page on the Boston College web site–evidently a student project–provides other interesting facts about the set: detailed descriptions of the cards, errors, and players who went on to fame outside of football.
+A page by Mark Sullivan, a reference librarian at the Boston College Law School, provides other interesting facts about the 1955 Topps All-Americans: detailed descriptions of the cards, errors, and players who went on to fame outside of football.
+Check out that page, as well.